Public school (United Kingdom): Early history

 In 1801 William Vincent, headmaster of Westminster published A Defence of Public Education.
 It contains the text "...comprize under the expression of Public Schools?
 Are we to understand only Winchester, Eton and Westminster? or are we to extend our notion, as we ought to do, to the other three great schools in the Metropolis; (Note: St Paul's, Merchant Taylors', Charterhouse) to Harrow, Rugby, Manchester, Wakefield and many more of equal magnitude in the North?"

 In 1816 Rudolph Ackermann published a book which used the term "History of the Public Schools" of what he described as the "principal schools of England", entitled The History of the Colleges of Winchester, Eton, and Westminster; with the Charter-House, the Schools of St. Paul's, Merchant Taylors, Harrow, and Rugby, and the Free-School of Christ's Hospital.

 In 1818 Nicholas Carlisle published a two-volume survey entitled A Concise Description of the Endowed Grammar Schools in England and Wales.
 The survey was conducted by means of a questionnaire sent to the schools.
 The description of 475 schools range from one or two paragraphs to many pages of detail.
-Included in the survey are the renowned nine schools which forty three years later became the subject of the 1861 Clarendon Commission.

 Thomas Arnold became headmaster of Rugby School in 1828, and the reforming actions he took during his fourteen years of tenure established a new model for the nineteenth and early twentieth century public school.
 Arnold developed the praepostor (or prefect) system, in which a group of senior boys were given disciplinary powers of other pupils.
 This became a standard method to establish good order in the public schools, which had developed a reputation for rowdiness and on occasion, serious disorder.
-King's College School was founded in 1829 and University College School in 1830.

 Separate preparatory schools (or "prep schools") for younger boys developed from the 1830s, with entry to the senior schools becoming limited to boys of at least 12 or 13 years old.
 The first of these was Windlesham House School, established with support from Thomas Arnold, the headmaster of Rugby School between 1828 and 1841.